mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

     This release increases the maximum size allowed for uploading packages from 1GB to 16GB.
 This change enables you to upload larger packages to a registry service without timing out the upload connection.

 ## Cluster operations
-- Provides improved clean-up operations to eliminate issues caused by unused volumes for removed comtainers (DCOS_OSS-1502).
+- Provides improved clean-up operations to eliminate issues caused by unused volumes for removed containers (DCOS_OSS-1502).

-    Previously, there have been issues caused by orphan volumes that were not remove when their associated containers were removed.
+    Previously, there have been issues caused by orphan volumes that were not removed when their associated containers were removed.
 In general, you can run  `docker prune` commands to avoid issues with unused volumes.
 However, with this release, you can also use  `dcos-docker-gc` to remove unused volumes associated with removed containers.

     The `dcos-docker-gc` program is a `systemd`-controlled service that runs hourly on every cluster node to perform Docker-related clean-up operations on each cluster.